coderefinery/mini-workshop/content/2/structure.md

 :::

 :::{discussion}
-- We will discuss the advantages of doing this.
+- We will discuss the advantages of doing this:
+  - **Easier to use**: Give the user the freedom to change data and settings without having to modify the code.
+  - **Easier to parallelize**: Give the user the freedom to choose their parallelization strategy.
+  - **Easier to automate**: As part of pipeline/workflow tools.
 :::

 Here is an example solution using [Argparse](https://docs.python.org/3/library/argparse.html):